DrSensor/vue-authoring-template/README.md

 │   ├── config.js
 │   └── poi.config.js       // currently the template project use `poi` as alternative of `vue build` │
+└── src
     ├── components              // place 1 or more components to author here │   └── HelloWorld.vue
     │
-└── stories                 // use case or usage of the component written in story-scenario analogy
+    └── stories                 // use case or usage of the component written in story-scenario analogy ├── Story1
-    ├── Story1
         │   └── Scenario1.vue
         ├── Story2
         ├── Story3
         ├── config.js           // config to order the story and the scenario └── index.js            // chain and add the addon here
 ```

 ## Features
 - Support `vue init` workflow
 - Minimal configuration.
 Thanks to [poi](https://poi.js.org).
 - Prebuilt [circleci](https:circleci.com) config to build, deploy, and evaluate pull-requests.
 By default its deployed to [surge.sh](https://surge.sh).
-- Order the story-scenario *alphabetically* or define it using `Array`|`Object` in `stories/config.js`.
+- Order the story-scenario *alphabetically* or define it using `Array`|`Object` in `src/stories/config.js`.
 - Preinstall and configured storybook addon:
     - knobs
     - readme, info(experimental), and notes